Get our carefully curated newsletter straight to your inbox.

 Additionally, agents subscribe to tax records and can do searching property records provided with detailed tax information on file at the tax assessor’s office.
 You may learn how old the house is, how many rooms it has, and the type of roof it currently has.

-If you still can’t find a public record property ownership in question, you can reach out to a local title company for help finding the required information.
+If you still can’t find a public record of property ownership in question.
+You can reach out to a local title company for help finding the required information.
 Most title companies don’t charge for such information even if you request copies of the property’s deeds and mortgage documents.